 This map of Australia shows the continent and parts of Indonesia and Papua New Guinea.
 It presents the continent in the form of a Lambert Azimuthal Equal Area Projection.
 It views the Earth from a point located directly above 24 degrees south latitude and 132 degrees east longitude.
 It is what you would see from a satellite located immediately above that point and high enough above the Earth to see the entire map area.
 It is made by projecting all points on Earth’s surface up to the satellite and recording them on a horizontal plane that is tangent to Earth’s surface directly below the satellite.
 This type of projection best preserves the relative size and area of features on Earth’s surface.

-Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Australia and all of Australia in fantastic detail.
+Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Australia and the rest of the world in fantastic detail.
 It works on your desktop computer, tablet, or mobile phone.
 The images in many areas are detailed enough that you can see houses, vehicles and even people on a city street.
 Google Earth is free and easy-to-use.

-Australia is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
+Australia is one of 7 continents illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

-If you are interested in Australia and the geography of Australia our large laminated map of Australia might be just what you need.
+If you are interested in the geography of Australia, our large laminated map of Australia might be just what you need.
 It is a large political map of Australia that also shows many of the continent's physical features in color or shaded relief.
-Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.
+Major lakes, rivers, cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

 Australia Cities: Adelaide, Albany, Alice Springs, Bourke, Brisbane, Broome, Cairns, Canberra, Charleville, Cloncurry, Cooktown, Coolgardie, Dampier, Darwin, Derby, Fremantle, Geelong, Geraldton, Gladstone, Gold Coast, Hobart, Katherine, Launceston, Mackay, Melbourne, Mildura, Newcastle, Perth, Port Augusta, Port Hedland, Rockhampton, Sydney, Townsville, Wollongong and Wyndham.